Random optimization problems at fixed temperatures: Proofs of main results

-Recall that in the analogous step in Lemma~\ref{lem:Zhat}, namely~\eqref{eq:dif gen not subseteq}, we bounded the sum over the clusters $\gC\notin \wt{\cS}$ by the sum over all clusters $\gC\notin\wt{\cM}$.
-Following the same idea here we upper bound the orders of both sums inside of the square roots of~\eqref{eq:Err21} and~\eqref{eq:Err22}, the former by $1/m$ and the latter a constant.
-Then, repeating the same argument for the outside sums yields that
+Recall that in the analogous step in the proof of Lemma~\ref{lem:Zhat}, namely~\eqref{eq:dif gen not subseteq}, we bounded the sum over the clusters $\gC\notin \wt{\cS}$ by the sum over all clusters $\gC\notin\wt{\cM}$.
+Following the same idea here, we upper bound the orders of both sums inside of the square roots of~\eqref{eq:Err21} and~\eqref{eq:Err22}.
+For~\eqref{eq:Err21}, we bound the sum inside the square root by $1/m$ and the outside sum by a constant.
+For~\eqref{eq:Err22}, we bound the sum inside the square root by a constant and the outside sum by $1/m$.
+Combining we get that